 For what?
 To burn them?
 Delete from your phone’s memory?
 Would that have made it clear that she’s gone?

 I tug at the little red-tipped section on the corner, and the envelope comes apart.
 Glossy photographs spill out, landing in my lap.
 I pick one up.

 A young female pedestrian on a stone bridge crossing a river.
 Wind tosses her long and wavy platinum blond hair.
 The color of her eyes is ice blue, which never seems to fit because they’re too warm.
 Her facial bones are delicate, her lips soft.
 She’s always been frail looking: just a tad too thin, as though she grew up without enough to eat.
 I can tell that hasn’t changed from the way the pale pink dress fits her, a slim white belt cinching her small waist.

 My fingers go numb.
 Ava.

 Heart hammering against my ribs, I flip the picture over.
 Nothing on the other side.
-I pick up the rest of the photos, but none of them have a message for me on the back.
+I pick up the rest of the photos, but none of them have a message for me or anything on the back.

 Suddenly a thought bleeds into my mind.
 All of the photos are candid shots.
 Someone’s been watching her.

 My gut goes cold.
 My sister Elizabeth has had her share of problems with assholes who didn’t understand the meaning of no. But this feels different.
 Why would a stalker send me Ava’s photos?